 Table 4.
-CDF metadata setting list.
+RCS output CDF metadata setting.

-Note that the "FILE_UUID", "Generated_by" and "Validate" global attributes will be updated by the ROC pipeline it-self, just after the creation of the RCS output file.
+Note that the "File\ID", "Generated\by", "Pipeline\name" and "Validate" global attributes will be updated by the ROC pipeline, just after the creation of a RCS output CDF file.

-4.1.3 CDF variables setting convention
+4.1.3 RCS output CDF variable setting convention